 See some of the most iconic and celebrated works of the famous Tiffany Studios in this special exhibition.
-At the MSV from June 1 through September 1, 2019, Tiffany Glass: Painting with Color and Light presents five windows, nineteen lamps, and more than 100 pieces of opalescent flat glass and glass “jewels” that illustrate the rich expanse of color and light available to the artists at the Tiffany Studios.
+At the MSV now through an extended closing date of September 8, 2019, Tiffany Glass: Painting with Color and Light presents five windows, nineteen lamps, and more than 100 pieces of opalescent flat glass and glass “jewels” that illustrate the rich expanse of color and light available to the artists at the Tiffany Studios (read the press release).

 As a painter, Louis C. Tiffany (1848–1933) was captivated by the interplay of light and color, and this fascination found its most spectacular expression in his glass “paintings.”
 Through the medium of opalescent glass, Tiffany could actually capture light in color and manipulate it to achieve impressionistic effects.
 Using new and innovative techniques and materials, Tiffany Studios created leaded-glass windows and lampshades in vibrant colors and richly varied patterns, textures, and opacities.